Westphalian system: Challenges to Westphalia

-The end of the Cold War saw increased international integration and, arguably, the erosion of Westphalian sovereignty.
+The end of the Cold War saw increased international integration and, arguably, the erosion of Westphalian sovereignty, especially in the process of democracy promotion.
 Much of the literature was primarily concerned with criticizing realist models of international politics in which the notion of the state as a unitary agent is taken as axiomatic.

 In 1998, at a Symposium on the Continuing Political Relevance of the Peace of Westphalia, NATO Secretary-General Javier Solana said that "humanity and democracy [were] two principles essentially irrelevant to the original Westphalian order" and levelled a criticism that "the Westphalian system had its limits.
 For one, the principle of sovereignty it relied on also produced the basis for rivalry, not community of states; exclusion, not integration."

 In 1999, British Prime Minister Tony Blair gave a speech in Chicago where he "set out a new, post-Westphalian, 'doctrine of the international community.
 Blair argued that globalization had made the Westphalian approach anachronistic.
 Blair was later referred to by The Daily Telegraph as "the man who ushered in the post-Westphalian era".
 Others have also asserted that globalization has superseded the Westphalian system.

 In 2000, Germany's Foreign Minister Joschka Fischer referred to the Peace of Westphalia in his Humboldt Speech, which argued that the system of European politics set up by Westphalia was obsolete: "The core of the concept of Europe after 1945 was and still is a rejection of the European balance-of-power principle and the hegemonic ambitions of individual states that had emerged following the Peace of Westphalia in 1648, a rejection which took the form of closer meshing of vital interests and the transfer of nation-state sovereign rights to supranational European institutions."

 The European Union's concept of shared sovereignty is also somewhat contrary to historical views of Westphalian sovereignty, as it provides for external agents to influence and interfere in the internal affairs of its member countries.
 In a 2008 article, Phil Williams links the rise of terrorism and violent non-state actors (VNSAs), which pose a threat to the Westphalian sovereignty of the state, to globalization.